When cold calling, you will often get prospect voicemail boxes, so you better have a plan for your voicemail script. Here are some quick tips.

 7. Be prepared

-Try to be prepared in terms of knowing what you are going to say.
-This will help you to eliminate the “uhs” and “ums.”
-Try practicing your voicemail script beforehand so that you are sharp when the voicemail is recording.
+Try to be prepared by knowing what you are going to say.
+This will help you eliminate the “uhs” and “us.”
+Try practicing your voicemail script beforehand so that you are sharp when the voicemail is recorded.